dmcwee/sci/challenges/en/Challenge-5.md

 ## Challenge

 Contoso Mortgage has already taken steps to protect privileged access by adding multi-factor authentication (MFA) to administrator accounts.
 Additionally, all accounts should already have MFA enabled.
-The CIO wants to increase the identity security be enforcing MFA in certain circumstances.
+The CIO wants to increase the identity security by enforcing MFA in certain circumstances.
 This will mean that each user will be treated differently during authentication based on their function or permission level in the business.

 Your team has been directed to enhance the protection of your users' identities and limit the use of privileged accounts.

 Initially Contoso Mortgage will experiment with two user classifications based on the user's level of access to sensitive data and systems.
-Members of the "Financial System Access" group have access to sensitive financial data and will only be allowed to sign on from known office locations.
-Additionally, members of the "General Staff" group can sign in from anywhere, but MFA will be required when they are not signing in from a trusted location.
+Members of the "Sales" department have access to sensitive financial data and will only be allowed to sign on from known office locations.
+Additionally, members of the "Engineering" department can sign in from anywhere, but MFA will be required when they are not signing in from a trusted location.
 To be sure the policies are properly configured, you should test the policies using the members of the groups who have volunteered to assist.

 To protect the employee’s identity even more, the team must configure user and sign-in risk policies.
 When there is a medium or high likelihood that a user account has been compromised, the user will be required to change their password.
 When there is a medium or high likelihood that a sign-in is coming from someone other than the user, the user will be required to use MFA.